Teacher looking at sheets with visuals on them

 • explain difficult concepts

-Visual supports are useful for all students and…
+Visual supports are useful for all students, including those on the autism spectrum, and…

 • make abstract concepts concrete